Top

 Who Pays My Medical Bills After an Uber or Lyft Accident?

 The answer depends on how the crash happened, who was at fault, and which insurance policies apply.
-In many cases, your own health insurance may pay some of your medical expenses at first, and the at fault driver’s auto insurance or the rideshare company’s liability policy may be pursued for reimbursement later.
+In many cases, your own health insurance may pay some of your medical expenses at first, and the at-fault driver’s auto insurance or the rideshare company’s liability policy may be pursued for reimbursement later.
 If you were a passenger and the rideshare driver or another driver was responsible, those liability policies may be involved.
 Our attorneys review the specific facts of your collision, including available insurance coverage, and help you understand which companies may be responsible for different parts of your losses.

 Do I Need a Lawyer If the Rideshare Company Already Contacted Me?